-Pending payment of principal or interest on the bonds that becomes due, the fiscal agent shall hold in trust, for the benefit of the benefit of the benefit of the benefit of the bonds, the amounts transferred by us to the fiscal agent for such purpose.
+Pending payment of principal or interest on the bonds that becomes due, the fiscal agent shall hold in trust, for the benefit of the beneficial owners of the bonds, the amounts transferred by us to the fiscal agent for such purpose.
 Any moneys held by the fiscal agent in respect of the bonds and remaining unclaimed for two years after such amounts shall have become due and payable must be returned by the fiscal agent to us, and the holders of such bonds shall thereafter look only to us for any payment to which such holders may be entitled.